Hecter94/EndlessSky-PluginArchive/Working/RW Ships/README.md

 DEEPVALE -
 Big boy ship for some real industrial-scale asteroid sweeping.
 With 10 turrets and 8 drone bays, it can carry any utilities it might need and follow in the wake of its drones vacuuming up all the flotsam.
 Being designed with mining in mind, it is relatively fast for such a heavy ship, albeit not quite to the level of the Auxiliary and Bactrian.

+PACKET LINER -
+Passenger/cargo hybrid ship.
+Stat-wise it's quite literally half a Star Queen with a Freighter bolted on.
+It can also be described as a bigger Blackbird, and like the Blackbird it makes for a decent warship.